asparaginase (Injection route)

 Proper Use of asparaginase

-asparaginase is usually given together with certain other medicines.
-If you are using a combination of medicines, it is important that you receive each one at the proper time.
-If you are taking some of these medicines by mouth, ask your health care professional to help you plan a way to remember to take them at the right times.
+asparaginase is usually given together with other medicines.
+If you are taking some of these medicines by mouth, make sure you take them at the right times.

 Precautions While Using asparaginase

-It is very important that your doctor check your progress at regular visits to make sure that asparaginase is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure asparaginase is working properly.
+Blood tests may be needed to check for unwanted effects.

 asparaginase Side Effects